 4. Your Domain Name Budget

-With Wix, you can access over 86 domain extensions including popular, unique and location-based TLDs, with transparent pricing and a free first year included in your site plan.
+With Wix, you can access over 400 domain extensions including popular, unique and location-based TLDs, with transparent pricing and a free first year included in your site plan.

 Top Tip💡It’s important to always check the renewal rate before purchasing a domain, since the first year will almost always be highly discounted.

-How To Find a Top-Level Domain
+How to Check Top-Level Domain Availability

 You should register your top-level domain as soon as possible while it’s still available.
 Luckily, this can be done in three easy steps: